PatrickYLi/patrickyli.github.io/_posts/2022-04-21-The-Ideal-Gas-Equation-and-Molecule-Number-Density.md

 | $N_{A}$ | Avogadro constant | 6.022×10<sup>23</sup> [mol<sup>-1</sup>] |
 | $k$ | Boltzmann constant | 1.381×10<sup>-23</sup> [J K<sup>-1</sup>] |

-When both sides of the ideal gas equation are divided by the volume, then we can obtain the ideal gas equation II, which is expressed as:
+When both sides of the ideal gas equation are divided by the volume, then we can obtain the **ideal gas equation $II$**, which is expressed as:

 \begin{equation}
 p = n \cdot k \cdot T